AndrewHenderson/marionette-redux/README.md

 ## How Does It Work?

-`componentWillUpdate` will execute when a display component (View or Behavior) first renders.
+`componentWillUpdate` will execute when a display component (`Marionette.View` or `Marionette.Behavior`) first renders.
 This is where you put your DOM manipuation code.

 A connected component's `mapStateToProps` will execute whenever the Redux store state changes.
 If the return object of display component's `mapStateToProps` differs from the last result, `componentWillUpdate` will execute.